| Cataract Surgery Technique

 advisory" and established a working group to

+investigate the issue.
 Much of what is known about the association

 between tamsulosin exposure and intraoperative